cygni/cygni-competence-7-databases/README.md

 #Cygni competence - 7 databases

 This course is based on the book [Seven Databases in Seven Weeks](https://pragprog.com/book/rwdata/seven-databases-in-seven-weeks).
-However, Riak has been replaced with ElasticSearch.
-Apart from that, each chapter will be covered on the following occassions:
+Each chapter will be covered on the following occassions.
+Note that the chapter on Riak has been replaced with ElasticSearch.

 | Date       | Database        | Trainer               |
 | ---------- | --------------- | --------------------- |